 Q - Can the vet come out on a home visit out of hours?

-A - It is very difficult for our vets and nurses to leave the premises at night as not only do they have patients to attend to in the hospital, but they also have to be present for other emergencies.
+A - It is very difficult for our vets and nurses to leave the premises at night as not only do they have patients to attend to in the practice, but they also have to be present for other emergencies.
 In addition, treatment of a pet is much more successful at the surgery where we have access to all our medicines and equipment.
 If transport of your sick animal is a concern, then we can advise on ways that this can be done safely.

 Q - What if I do not have transport?